-If damage is done to school property, (books, desks, electronics, etc.) the student will be assessed a fine to cover the repair or replacement of the damaged property.
+If damage is done to school property, (books, desks, Chromebooks and electronic devices, etc.) the student will be assessed a fine to cover the repair or replacement of the damaged property.
 All fees, fines, and obligations must be paid before Report Card Day in order for the students to receive their report card.
 Report Cards will be held until fines, fees and other obligations are paid.